 The desperate partner wants to go to counseling and harangues the other one about going there.
 While he or she may eventually agree to do it, but it's only for pretenses, don't really have their heart into it.
 What the husband or wife is feeling, who is on the disengaged side of things, is trapped.
 Let's say it's he.
 It can be either one.
 He feels trapped.
 He may be looking for a way out.
-And when he reveals that, that brings more tears and more pleads and what I call grabbing and holding response.
+And when he reveals that, that brings more tears and more pleads and what I call "grabbing and holding" response.
 I want to tell you that never works in this kind of scenario.
 In fact, it drives the disengaged partner away.
 It usually kills what's left of the marriage if it doesn't correct itself.

-Now get this.
-I will call the second spouse a victim, even though everybody knows there are two sides to a conflict.
-But there's one who wants to hold it together and one who wants to end it.
 But the way the rejected spouse responds in that period holds the key to the survival or the death of a marriage.
-If you've never heard that before, you're hearing it now.
 Not knowing what to do when you see you're losing somebody that you love desperately and you will do anything to make the marriage survive, how you react in that situation will determine largely, not always, but largely, whether or not you make it or don't.
 And this is what I've written about in Love Must Be Tough.
-And I don't mean to be self-serving about it, but I want to tell you that it's resulted in hundreds of marriages with whom I have worked, where the relationships survived and rebuilt what had been lost.
+And I don't mean to be self-serving about it, but I want to tell you that it's resulted in hundreds of marriages with whom I have worked, where the relationship survived and rebuilt what had been lost.